Zenchiyu/learning-rl/Intro_RL_Sutton_book/Chap2-Multi-Armed-Bandits/10-armed-testbed/README.md

 ### Remark(s) about implementation

 In the implementation, we estimated the true action values (mean of the reward distribution for each action) by computing the empirical mean incrementally (by sample-averages).
-To obtain the percentage of optimal action curves, we have to divide not everything by the 1000 but by each time step element-wise.
+To obtain the percentage of optimal action curve, we have to set 1's for the time steps where we took an optimal action then do averages time-step-wise.

 ---